mliam0608/Asteroids/README.md

-This respository is a version of the arcade game Asteroids.
-The game was written in Python, using the Pygame module to create a GUI.
+A version of the game Asteroids programmed using Python.

+This project was created as a personal project using Pygame to create the GUI.
+To play the game, a user must first install Pygame.

 Created July 2023